Alex-M-Yordanov/Java/Marketplace/README.md

 5. Exit the Server: The server automatically shuts down after 20 seconds if no clients are connected.

 ### Testing
-Unit tests for the project can be found in the tests/ folder.
-The tests verify the functionality of both the client and server, ensuring commands are processed correctly and responses are sent and received.
+    Unit tests for the project can be found in the test/ folder.
+In this project, the business logic (everything apart from the client and server) has been thoroughly tested with 100% code coverage.
+The tests for the business logic validate the correctness and reliability of key components, such as command handling, storage management, and other core functionalities.
+These tests ensure that the core operations of the system are functioning as expected.
+Unfortunately, the client and server components currently have limited test coverage.